This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Sekula.

 Georges Sekula died at age 90 in Lausanne on October 23, 2006.

-The youngest brother Rodolphe moved to Bern where he not only made a living as a merchant, but he also committed to local politics.
+The youngest brother Rodolphe moved to Bern where he not only made a living as a merchant, but later also committed to local politics as a social demorat.

 In 1966 he became a communal councillor of Münchenbuchsee.

 Sent on May 31, 1938, from Lausanne, Switzerland, to New York City, United States.

 Scan provided by Max Brack.

 Cover — December 19, 1938